-907 Grazing Lease Agreement
+1107 Grazing Lease Agreement

-Lessee

-Pasturage Agreement Between Lessor
+Pasturag je Agreement Between

+Less ee Lessor

+Peac eful Valley Donkey Rescue (PVDR) Name:

+PO E Box 216 Mailing Address:

+Miles s, TX 76861 City, St ZIP:

+866-3 366-5731 Phone:

+1. Address or GPS coordinates where the donkeys will be kept:

+2. The initial number of donkeys is exp

+3. PVDR will pay \$15.00 per donkey, p

+4. month, the fee is \$0.50 per head per day.

+5. nts should be made on or before the first of each month.

+6. Donkeys are expected to begin arriv ch months for the previous month grazed.

+7. Lessor will supply fresh, clean water •

+8. trace mineral blocks as needed and submit the receipts for

+9. to keep the donkeys confined to their assigned pasture.
+If the vill be responsible for the round-up of the donkeys.

+10. responsible for the health or well-be e health and well-being of the donkeys.
+Lessor is not ing of the donkeys, except for furnishing them with water. liately if they find a dead donkey or a suspected illness.

+•

-Peac eful Valley Donkey Rescue (PVDR) Name: РО В ox 216 Mailing Address: DONKEY RES Miles , TX 76861 City, St ZIP: 866-3 366-5731 Phone: 1.
-Address or GPS coordinates where the donkeys will be kept: 2.
-The initial number of donkeys is exp 3.
-PVDR will pay \$15.00 per donkey, p 4.
-For donkeys on hand for less than a 5.
-The subsequent grass lease paymer Checks are mailed on the first of each 6.
-Donkeys are expected to begin arriv 7.
-Lessor will supply fresh, clean water for the donkeys.
-8. Lessor will be responsible to provide trace mineral blocks as needed and submit the receipts for reimbursement.
-9. Lessor will maintain pasture fences t donkeys somehow escape, Lessor v 10.
-PVDR assumes responsibility for the responsible for the health or well-bei Lessor should contact PVDR immed ng of the donkeys, except for r furnishing them with water.
-11. Any medicine or veterinary services 12.
-To the best of his knowledge, Lesson no open oil pits or other dangerous h affirms that the pastureland 13.
-PVDR will have a representative inspermission to gain access.
-Access of pect the donkeys.
-PVDR will⊡will not need to seek 14.
-Both parties enter this agreement in that will last a long time.
-However, if agreement with two weeks' notice to good faith.
-Both sides are h unanticipated problems aris 15.
-Supplemental hay is the responsibilicolder months. nbers can be reduced during This i s the total of our agreement.
-We have a affixed our signatures below.
-Mark S. Meyers, Executive Director Date Date
+- 5 - 6 - 8 ts for - 9 If the - er. - Any medicine or veterinary services for the donkeys are 100% the responsibility of PVDR 11.
+To the best of his knowledge, Lessor affirms that the pastureland is safe for donkeys.
+There are 12. - no open oil pits or other dangerous hazards. - 13.
+PVDR will have a representative inspect the donkeys.
+PVDR will will not need to seek permission to gain access.
+Access code (if applicable) is: - 14.
+Both parties enter this agreement in good faith.
+Both sides are hopeful of a successful venture that will last a long time.
+However, if unanticipated problems arise, either party can terminate this agreement with two weeks' notice to the other party. - Supplemental hay is the responsibility of the lessor.
+Grazing numbers can be reduced during 15. colder months.

-An IRS Recognized 501(c)(3)

-Non-Profit Charitable Organization

-PO Box 216.
-Miles, TX 76861
+This is the total of our agreement.
+We have affixed our signatures below.

+Mark S. Meyers, Executive Director

+Date ------

+Date